MediaComem/comem-archioweb/guides/api-documentation.md

   have a chunk of your documentation that is the same for several routes.
 * Document **validation constraints** by including [JSON schemas][json-schema] in your OpenAPI document.
 A JSON schema is a standard way of validating a JSON document.
 Use the [JSON Schema Reference][json-schema-reference] and the [JSON Schema Validation draft][json-schema-validation] as your references.

 ## apiDoc

-[apiDoc][apiDoc] creates a documentation from API annotations in your source code.
+[apiDoc][apiDoc] creates a user-friendly documentation page from API annotations in your source code.

 ### What it looks like